dlux/openstack_multinode_vagrant/rdo/README.rst

 This automation PoC is to install Red Hat OpenStack Platform 11 via Director toolset on top of virtual manchines provisioned with virtualBox and Vagrant.

-Director toolset (RDO - Redhat Director OpenStack) is based on community upstream project TripleO_ (OpenStack On OpenStack) - which uses two main
-concepts: an undercloud and an overcloud.
-The undercloud is a full all-in-one OpenStack environment which will discover the nodes of the overcloud, install, and configure a brand new OpenStack environment on top of the discovered nodes.
+RDO - Redhat Director OpenStack toolset is based on community upstream project TripleO_ (OpenStack On OpenStack) - which uses two main concepts: an undercloud and an overcloud.
+The undercloud is a full all-in-one OpenStack environment which will discover the nodes of the overcloud.
+Then install, and configure a brand new OpenStack environment on top of the discovered nodes.

 .. _TripleO: https://docs.openstack.org/developer/tripleo-docs/